-These lamb chop recipes works well on a buffet or for a special dinner menu.
-Try "Baby Lamb Chops" on your next baby shower menu.
+These lamb chop recipes work well on a buffet or on a special occasion menu.
+Try "Baby" Lamb Chops on your next baby shower menu.

 Spicy Marinated Lamb Chops

 2 tablespoons olive oil

 2 1/2 tablespoons Dijon-style mustard

 2 tablespoons lemon juice

 1/2 teaspoon salt